Colleges by Location

 Main Student Body

-That year, the school had 25% of students coming from another state.
-There was a total of 1,094 students working towards bachelor's degrees, including 67 international students.
-The school reported to have a total of 85 transfer students.
+That year, the school had 25% of out-of-state students.
+There was a total of 1,153 students pursuing undergraduate degrees, including 65 international students.
+The number of transfer students at this school was 84.

 Student Population Gender Ratio

-The student body is coeducational, with 536 male and 540 female full-time students in 2023.
-37 full-time graduate men and 39 full-time graduate women attended this school.
+The student body is coeducational, with 578 male and 578 female full-time students in 2024.
+There were 37 full-time graduate male and 39 full-time graduate female students at this school.

 Student Population Diversity

-The significance of student diversity cannnot be denied, when it comes to the overall feeling of inclusion and beloning among the students of any school.
+Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
 A heterogeneous student body brings together individuals from different backgrounds, experiences, and perspectives.
 Discover more about the many ethnic communities that go to this school.

 Cost